 Police in the Dominican Republic say FBI joins search for US student who vanished on spring break

-The hotel said in a statement that Konanki’s disappearance coincided with a power outage that prompted multiple guests to head to the beach where she was last seen.
+The hotel said in a statement that Konanki’s disappearance coincided with a power outage that prompted multiple guests to head to the beach.

 Dominican President Luis Abinader told reporters that he lamented the situation.